-- The Public Authority Training Program classes are all voluntary, but provide valuable information for both new and experienced IHSS homecare workers.
+- The Public Authority Training Program classes are all voluntary, but provide valuable information for both new and experienced IHSS Providers.

-- Individual IHSS consumers may require their homecare worker have a certain level of training as well.
+- Individual IHSS Consumers may require their Provider(s) to have a certain level of training as well.

 Q2.
 How can I find out more about the IHSS Program in Alameda County?

 Q3.
-I’m an IHSS homecare worker, where can I find information about my paycheck?
+I’m an IHSS Provider, where can I find information about my paycheck?

 - Contact IHSS by calling payroll at 510-577-1877